chenhahn/Snake/README.md

 # Snake
-A basic snake game with java.
+A simple snake game with java.